 That you are in a position to make a regular attendance at Lodge meetings.

-That you can ask any questions that may be on your mind, and receive frank
+That you are at liberty to ask any questions that may be on your mind,

-There may be others, according to the situation of particular Lodges.
+There may be other such questions, according to the situation of particular Lodges.

 existing member may not wish you to join, you should discuss this frankly